PUBLICATION POLICY OF THE JOURNAL OF PSYCHODRAMA, SOCIOMETRY, AND GROUP PSYCHOTHERAPY

 - Research Articles focusing on theoretical underpinnings for any particular methodological approach or research in the field or focusing on the relationship of psychodrama, sociometry, and group psychotherapy to related fields that can be useful to lay, academic, or applied communities.
 These could include empirical studies, literature reviews, and theoretical or methodological articles.
 Any research study involving the collection of data from human subjects requires an Institutional Review Board (IRB) Approval.
 If you do not have academic affiliation, you can contact your local public university IRB board and inquire about their application process.

 - Case Studies focusing on an in-depth investigation of the use of psychodrama, sociometry or group psychotherapy with a single individual or group.
 The aim is to "show" rather than "tell."
-(See suggested outline for writing a case study in the following.)
+(See suggested outline for writing a case study below.).
+Please note that case studies need to also include a summary of the relevant literature already published on the topic and how your case study fits into that literature base.

 - Book Reviews relevant to psychodrama, sociometry, and group psychotherapy.